jeffthorne/pocdb-py/docs/source/index.rst

 Welcome to pocdb-py
 ====================================

-A Python 3 client for the pocdb Platform.
+A Python 3 client for the POCdb Platform.

 Installation